jwardsmith/Blue-Team-Scripts/Threat Hunting/Velociraptor Cheat Sheet.md

 SELECT * FROM parse_evtx(filename='C:/Windows/System32/winevt/logs/System.evtx')
 LIMIT 1
 ```

+The event message is actually written in XML but Velociraptor convert it into a JSON object to make it easier to filter specific fields.

 Windows Event Logs architecture does NOT store the event message in the evtx file!
 - This allows for event message internationalization